 FTA implements this consolidation of Section 5307, 5310, 5311, and 5339 formula funding into a single award by transferring funds from one section to another, similar to the transfer of funds between Section 5311 and Section 5307 for small UZAs described above.
 The insular areas may transfer all or a portion of the formula funds apportioned for Sections 5307, 5310, or 5339 to Section 5311 for use under any of these sections.
 This should improve the efficiency of grant making and grant management for these areas that have limited staff resources and receive small amounts of funds under each of these programs.
-Those insular areas interested in submitting applications for consolidated grants should notify the appropriate FTA Regional Office for application procedures and consolidated funds and should document that the transportation of seniors and people with disabilities will not be adversely affected.
+Those insular areas interested in submitting applications for consolidated grants should notify the appropriate FTA Regional Office for application procedures and consolidation requirements.
+Among other things, the area should identify the intended use of consolidated funds and should document that the transportation of seniors and people with disabilities will not be adversely affected.